• SearchSearch Site

 The Teaching of RE begins formally in Year One, however, in the Early Years, children have the opportunity to learn about different religions and beliefs across the curriculum.
 As part of the Early Years Curriculum and in order to meet the Early Learning Goals, at Buckingham, children learn about different beliefs and ideas within their community and are encouraged to share their own.
 They are also given the opportunity to explore different celebrations and commemorations across the year, celebrating different religious festivals such as Diwali and Easter.

-(Insert coverage of Understanding the World: People, Culture and Communities ELG)
+EYFS Progression - Understanding the World: People, Culture and Communities ELG

 Learning focuses on exploring beliefs and practices, considering personal reflections tied to each faith.
 Children discover beliefs in our community, the roles of leaders, rites of passage and how faith is expressed.
 They link lessons with their own experiences, developing crucial skills of acceptance and tolerance.
 Additionally, our study of British Values and diversity is closely connected to both RE and the values upheld in our school.